Gauged Linear Sigma Model in Geometric Phases. I: Analytical Properties of Solutions

 \section{Analytical Properties of Solutions}

-In this section we prove several properties of solutions to the gauged Witten equation over a smooth $r$-spin curve, including the holomorphicity of solutions, and the asymptotic behavior of solutions.
-A consequence is that solutions represents certain equivariant homology classes in $X$ in rational coefficients.
+In this section we collect several properties of solutions to the gauged Witten equation over a smooth $r$-spin curve.
+Some of the results are proved in the companion paper \cite{Tian_Xu_geometric_2}.
+A consequence of these results is that solutions represents certain equivariant homology classes in $V$ in integer coefficients.
+We will also prove a uniform $C^0$-bound of solutions, a prerequisite of compactifying the moduli space.
+We remind the reader that our technical assumptions (Hypothesis \ref{hyp34} and Hypothesis \ref{hyp35}) are important for deriving these properties.

-The properties of solutions over smooth $r$-spin curves are supposed to imply properties of solutions over nodal $r$-spin curves.
-However, we need to explain a subtle point.
-Given a nodal $r$-spin curve ${\mc C}$ and consider the gauged Witten equation over ${\mc C}$.
-Each irreducible component of ${\mc C}$, after normalization, is technically not an $r$-spin curve, since the roles of markings and nodes in the definition of $r$-spin structures are different.
-However, to write down the gauged Witten equation, what we actually need is an isomorphism \beqn \varphi_{\mc C}: (L_{\mc C}|_{\Sigma_{\mc C}^*})^{\otimes r} \simeq K_{\Sigma_{\mc C}^*} \eeqn of holomorphic line bundles over the punctured surface $\Sigma_{\mc C}^*$.
-This data is given by the $r$-spin structure.
-Therefore, we still call a normalized irreducible component of a nodal $r$-spin curve a smooth $r$-spin curve, although it does not satisfy Definition \ref{defn26} completely.